Ajantha Mendis: Test cricket

 On 6 August 2010 during the series against India, Mendis scored his highest Test score of 78.

-For his performances in 2008, he was named in the World Test XI by the Cricinfo.
+For his performances in 2008, he was named in the World Test XI by ESPNcricinfo.

 One Day Internationals

 Ajantha Mendis, playing his eighth ODI, picked up the first six-wicket haul in the Asia Cup final against India in July 2008.
 His 6 for 13 is the third-best bowling performance in a tournament final, and the third-best for a spinner in ODIs.
 His 17 wickets is the best for an edition of the Asia Cup, and he bagged those wickets at an astounding average of 8.52.
 Ajantha Mendis won the man of the match award in the finals as well as the player of the tournament award for his efforts.

 He has also broken fastest 50 wicket record in ODI, previously held by Ajit Agarkar of India for 23 matches.
 He broke the record by snatching 50 wickets in just 19 matches.

 For his performances in 2009 and 2014, he was named in the World ODI XI by the ICC.
-For his performances in 2008, he was also named in the World ODI XI by the Cricinfo.
+For his performances in 2008, he was also named in the World ODI XI by ESPNcricinfo.

 Mendis played Compaq cup in 2009 but unfortunately he didn't play well as India won the series.

 Mendis was not included to the 2015 Cricket World Cup team and he did not play in the other bilateral series in late 2014 to late 2015.
 He was included to the ODI and T20I series against West indies in October 2015.
 He took 2 wickets in the first ODI at R Premadasa Stadium and with these two wickets, he reached 150 ODI wickets, becoming the 8th Sri Lankan to reach that milestone.
 In the batting, Sri Lanka was in good position to win the game, but with the magical bowling by Sunil Narine, Sri Lanka lost 9 wickets with 21 more runs to win the game.
 Mendis came on to bat and scored a magnificent 21 runs, guided the team to win the match by 1 wicket.
 He smashed a huge six to Johnson Charles for a free hit, through long-on to reach his highest ODI score of unbeaten 21 runs.